 To test to see if it really had been changed, I clicked the blue “See your change” button as shown in the screenshot below.

 The below screenshot shows that the business, according to Google, was now closed on Saturdays.
-I even signed out of my Google account to see the listing as any member of the public would.
+I even signed out of my Google account in order to see the listing as any member of the public would.
+I was shocked.

 Just like that, a business can be made to potentially lose out because of false published information.
 Purchasing decisions absolutely are affected.
 It really does matter.